sunilabrahamindia/sunilabraham/publications/inputs-to-wgec.md

 - should exclude day-to-day operational and national policy matters (e.g. national security, intellectual property enforcement),
 - and should ensure that both multilateral and multistakeholder approaches are contextually employed.

-Enhanced cooperation is described as a **complement** to the IGF’s deliberative functions, serving as a *governance* mechanism rather than a *learning* forum.
-CIS recommends creating parallel spaces — akin to ICANN’s participatory model — where different stakeholder constituencies can develop and enforce their own self-regulatory norms while maintaining public transparency.
+Enhanced cooperation is described as a complement** to the IGF's deliberative functions, serving as a *governance* mechanism rather than a *learning* forum.
+CIS recommends creating parallel spaces — akin to ICANN's participatory model — where different stakeholder constituencies can develop and enforce their own self-regulatory norms while maintaining public transparency.

 {% include back-to-top.html %}